Youngshots is a photography and movie making Club for the students of classes VI to X at Delhi Public School Sonepat

 "Learn with Passion"

 Photography provides the means of capturing memorable moments of everyday life.
-The market for photographic services demonstrates the aphorism “one picture is worth a thousand words” which has an interesting basis in the history of photography.
+The market for photographic services demonstrates the aphorism “A picture is worth a thousand words” which has an interesting basis in the history of photography.
 Magazines and newspapers, companies putting up web sites, advertising agencies and other groups pay for photography.
-So, keeping all these views and interests in mind, we have initiated a “Codachrome-Photography Club”.
-We hope that this endeavor shall not only broaden the horizons of our students but also nurture and build up their hidden talents in photography ,alongwith their academic skills.
+So, keeping all these views and interests in mind, we have initiated a “YoungShots - Photography Club”.
+We hope that this endeavor shall not only broaden the horizons of our students but also nurture and build up their hidden talents in photography, alongwith their academic skills.

 Our photographs share so much about who we are as individuals: what we find beautiful, fascinating, funny, delicious, important, inspiring.
 They allow us to showcase our personal style, interests, relationships, and adventures, to mark the passage of time.
 Photo-journaling our major life events is essential, but capturing the daily and mundane has equal importance.
 The little things that make us stop and stare give much more insight into the kind of humans we are.